-- Elastic Scaling in Kafka Streams
+- Elastic Scaling in the Streams API

-- Secure Stream Processing with Kafka Streams
+- Secure Stream Processing with the Streams API in Kafka

-In this blog post we describe how to tell a Kafka Streams application to reprocess its input data from scratch.
+In this blog post we describe how to tell a Streams API in Kafka application to reprocess its input data from scratch.
 This is actually a very common situation when you are implementing stream processing applications in practice, and it might be required for a number of reasons, including but not limited to: during development and testing, when addressing bugs in production, when doing A/B testing of algorithms and campaigns, when giving demos to customers or internal stakeholders, and so on.

 In the first part of this post we explain how to use the new application reset tool.
-In the second part we discuss what is required for a proper (manual) reset of a Kafka Streams application.
-This parts includes a deep dive into relevant Kafka Streams internals, namely internal topics, operator state, and offset commits.
+In the second part we discuss what is required for a proper (manual) reset of a Streams API application.
+This parts includes a deep dive into relevant Streams API internals, namely internal topics, operator state, and offset commits.
 As you will see, these details make manually resetting an application a bit complex, hence the motivation to create an easy to use application reset tool.